 If you’re seeking to go off the beaten path Europe may not seem a likely candidate, but there are plenty of underrated destinations in Europe to consider.
 Check out unique emerging destinations in Europe for every kind of traveler.

 Off the Beaten Path Europe: Why and Where to Visit Now?

-If you’re thinking about a trip to Europe in the near future, you may have some pre-conceived notions about where you want to visit.
+If you’re considering a trip to Europe soon, you may have some preconceived notions about where you want to visit.
 Who isn’t interested, at least in theory, in going off the path in Europe?
 We’ve observed that most people like to say they would prefer to visit non-touristy destinations in Europe whether they’re visiting for the first time or returning.
 Do you feel the same way?

-But we’ve also observed another reality: the very same people who want to avoid a “touristy” experience pass on less frequently visited places in Europe in favor of destinations that seem “familiar” or have a sort of “must-do” cachet.
-They’ll check off a comparatively uninspired bucket list: the big 5 (London, Paris, Rome, Amsterdam, Barcelona), or perhaps a cruise with not enough time in any port of call other than to scratch the surface.
+But we’ve also observed another reality: the very same people who want to avoid a “touristy” experience pass on less frequently visited places in Europe in favor of most visited places with direct flights that seem “familiar” or have a sort of “must-do” cachet.
+They’ll check off a comparatively uninspired bucket list: the big 5 (London, Paris, Rome, Amsterdam, Barcelona), or perhaps a cruise with not enough time in a great place other than to scratch the surface.

 Don’t get us wrong!
 We’re thrilled whenever anyone gets their passport out of the drawer (and even more thrilled for you if you’re a first timer) to book a trip.
 But we’re here to say there are a great number of underrated destinations in Europe that deserve your consideration when you’re doing so.

 Americans have become conditioned: with a typically minimal amount of vacation time during the summer months, we’re compelled to prioritize, and we pack our itineraries exhaustingly full in the short number of days we inevitably have.
 But what if there was an alternative?